 My Rating: 3/5

-If I didn’t know that the series only gets better from here, and that this is the last book that’s a bit meh, I would stop reading The Dresden Files right now.
-Even now, I think I might need a week or so to take a break from it.
-It took me five days to read this – that’s two days longer than my average for this series!
+If I didn’t know that The Dresden Files only gets better from here, and that this is the last book that’s a bit meh, I would stop reading Jim Butcher‘s series right now.

-That isn’t to say that I hated everything about this book, so I’m going to try and keep to the positives!
+That isn’t to say that I hated everything about Blood Rites, so I’m going to try and keep to the positives of this fantasy book!

-We saw more of Murphy (to those who have read the book – not like that!) – she’s an awesome character and I said in my Storm Front review that her character being side-lined is a real shame as she could have a lot to offer.
+She’s an awesome character and I said in my Storm Front review – her character being side-lined is a real shame as she could have a lot to offer.
 I was so right!

 The humour is still there, and it rarely doesn’t make me at least smile.
 The opening scene is a bit over the top, but Butcher embraces it and I laughed when the flaming monkey poo was thrown as Harry carried a basket of puppies.

 I have a few theories about what might happen, but I’ll keep this all spoiler free and keep them to myself!
-I think some hints about certain things were supposed to be obvious enough to keep you reading onto the next book.
+I think some hints about certain things were supposed to be obvious enough to keep you reading onto the next book, Dead Beat.